shabazmotan/Python-API/README.md

 Conclusuions

 In the Northern hemisphere, the linear coefficient for maximum temperature vs lattitude is negative, which indicates that as the latitude goes up, the maximum temperature goes down.
-The Latitude vs Wind Speed plot shows indicates as latitude increases there are outliers for substantially higher wind speeds.
+The Latitude vs Wind Speed plot shows as latitude increases there are outliers for substantially higher wind speeds.

 Latitude Vs. Temperature